documentation-platform/documentation-platform-backend/README.md

 - MySQL database
 - Flyway for database migrations
 - Docker setup for both development and production environments
-- GitHub Actions for CI/CD
-- Automated deployment to a server (using AWS EC2 as an example)
+- GitHub Actions for running tests and deployment to a server

 ## Table of Contents